pslq/checklist/README.md

 | dump_file | \/tmp\/influx_queries.json | File to store failed queries or any query if a invalid db url is provided |

 #### [ANSIBLE]
-When running on Ansible mode, this session define targets, along with which ansible playbook will be played, along with where the artifacts and modules are/will stored
+When running on Ansible mode, this session define targets, which ansible playbook will be played, along with artifacts and modules location.<br>
 It's advisable to not change the playbook or modules, unless you're extending the checklist capabilities.<br>
 Available tags:<br>